jetthoughts/jetthoughts.github.io/content/blog/improving-ruby-on-rails-test-suite-performance-by-disabling-animations-testing/index.md

 ---
 dev_to_id: 1877661
 title: Improving Ruby on Rails Test Suite Performance by Disabling Animations
-description: Have you ever encountered random failing tests using the Ruby on Rails system tests?
-If so, you may...
+description: Optimize your Ruby on Rails testing strategy.
+Our consulting services show how to enhance test suite performance by disabling animations.
 created_at: '2024-06-05T07:08:39Z'
 edited_at: '2024-11-01T17:06:43Z'
 draft: false